xs

 Bus Rapid Transit: A Flexible and Affordable Alternative

 Bus Rapid Transit (BRT) systems have gained popularity as a cost-effective alternative to traditional rail networks.
 Unlike trains, which require extensive infrastructure, BRT systems operate on dedicated lanes, often with off-board fare collection and signal priority to ensure reliability.
-Cities like Bogotá and Curitiba in Brazil have pioneered BRT models that serve millions of passengers daily, demonstrating its potential to transform urban mobility.
+According to the Institute for Transportation and Development Policy (ITDP), which has extensively studied BRT systems worldwide, Bogotá and Curitiba in Latin America pioneered BRT models that serve millions of passengers daily, demonstrating its potential to transform urban mobility.

-While BRT may not match the speed of trains, it offers a scalable solution for cities seeking to balance affordability with efficiency.
+While BRT may not match the sustained speed of rail in the highest-density corridors, it offers a scalable solution for cities seeking to balance affordability with efficiency.
+The Institute for Transportation and Development Policy notes that BRT systems now operate in over 200 cities worldwide, making it one of the most replicated transit innovations of the 21st century.
 When integrated with bike lanes and pedestrian pathways, BRT can create a cohesive network that serves diverse communities.

 Discover how BRT systems are shaping urban mobility in developing cities